5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 SP_RENAME 'Employee','EmployeeDetails' ;

-The TRUNCATE command in SQL Server is to delete all the records from a table, but not the table itself.
+TRUNCATE: The TRUNCATE statement is used to quickly delete all records from a table but retain the table structure.
 It doesn’t support the ‘where’ clause, that’s why we can’t delete a specific record.

 Syntax: